andrewt0301/hse-acos-course/docs/part1ca/01_Introduction/lecture.md

 * Generate [SSH keys](../../software/cloud_ssh.md) for access to Cloud and GitHub.
   Save the public key to the [table]( https://docs.google.com/spreadsheets/d/1KVsUGHUl74Pfrx0GYiF2V-Cw0mFbVQ3428475FQKsDE/edit?usp=sharing).
-* [Create](git.md) a private GitHub repository and give access to it to the lecturer, workshop instructor, and teaching assistant.
+* [Create](git.md) a private GitHub repository and give access to it to the workshop instructor and teaching assistant.
    * Name it `<group>_<surname>`, e.g. `204_tatarnikov`
 * Download, compile, and run matrix computation examples:
    * [Python](matrix.py)